RaagavPrasanna/mqtt-raspberry-pi/Breakdown.md

     4. Furthermore, the picture taken will be published and displayed on its tile for each user connected.
     5. To exit the application, the "x" button in the top right should be pressed.

+## Required Functionalities that were not implemented
+    - Background:
+        - Unfortunately 2 of us had fallen terribly sick recently for a good amount of time, and that really held us back on our work.
+As a result, we had to omit a few features for the sake of time and actually getting a functional application.
+        - Passing the signature via the publish payload:
+            - Due to the lack of time, we had to omit the passing of signatures through publish messages.
+Currently, we have one keystore that signs and verifies all strings that are published as messages.